 The feng shui energy flow in the whole house is greatly influenced by the energy of the main floor, so it is always wise to first do your best with the bagua of the main floor.

-It is also important to know that the center — the yin-yang point, or the heart of the home — can be different on each level.
-However, the center with the most power, again, is the center of the main floor.
+It is also important to know that the center — the yin-yang point or the heart of the home — can be different on each level.
+The center with the most power, again, is the center of the main floor.

 If you are working with the classical bagua, you are taking into consideration the compass directions, and because they are the same no matter which floor you are working on, your two classical baguas will be quite similar.

-So, to define the classical bagua of the second floor, you are working with the same direction of the front door (you can even superimpose the second-floor bagua over the first floor bagua according to the house layout; just to make it easier for yourself.)
+To define the classical bagua of the second floor, you are working with the same direction of the front door; you can even superimpose the second-floor bagua over the first floor bagua according to the house layout; just to make it easier for yourself.